Inesh-Reddy/react-hook-usememo/README.md

         1. Increases a counter by 1.
         2. Lets user put a value in an input box (n) and you need to show sum from 1-n.

         Note:- Everything needs to be inside App.
-Also not use functions inside the App component.

 - The above appraoch will renders everythig inside the App component.. if we don't use `useMemo`.
 Ofcourse, there are other ways ..the optimal appraoach is using useMemo.